Research · Published · Updated · By Ron Villomo

 Normalized Erasure (NE) was defined by Arivazhagan, Cherry, Macherey & Foster (IWSLT 2020) as the ratio of tokens deleted across partial-translation revisions to the length of the final translation in tokens.
 NE = 0 means no displayed token was ever revised.
 NE is the standard stability metric for re-translation systems in the streaming speech-translation literature.

 On the three benchmark clips, LiveLingo emits zero Normalized Erasures per 120-second clip.
-Whisper-large + GPT-4o-mini emits ≈22; Azure emits ≈121; Google Cloud STT v2 (latest_long) + Translate v3 emits ≈353 (≈3 erasures per second of audio).
+Whisper-large + GPT-4o-mini emits ≈22; Azure ≈121; Google Cloud STT v2 (latest_long) + Translate v3 ≈353 (≈3 erasures per second of audio).

 Concrete example: how a translation system "erases" content